Skip to main content Scroll Top

 • Personal first aid kit

 • This is for general/basic first aid maintenance and doesn’t.
-Blister dressings, bandaids, pawpaw cream, your above medications, burn/bite/antiseptic cream etc. should all fit into a sandwich size zip lock bag!
+Blister dressings, bandaids, pawpaw cream, your above medications, burn/bite/antiseptic cream etc. should all fit into a sandwich-size zip-lock bag!

 • Small waterless hand sanitiser